 ✅ What a beach!

 Have you noticed how your spoken words are more casual than the way you write?
-That’s because we’re talking in real-time.
-We don’t have the luxury to draft and revise our conversations on the go.
+That’s because when talking in real-time, we don’t have the ability to draft and revise our conversations.

-Now transfer this conversational tone to your writing.
-Your readers will feel more engaged.
-You’re writing in a way that feels real and natural.
-So drop stuffy words and just speak to your audience.
+To write effective landing page copy, transfer this conversational tone to your writing.
+Your readers will feel more engaged when you write in a way that feels real and natural.
+So drop stuffy words and speak to your audience.

 Write your landing page copy and then read it out aloud.
 Then find a cat or a friend and read it to them.
-Does it sound like you’re having a casual chat with them?
-If not, rewrite it again.
+Does it sound like you’re having a casual chat?
+If not, rewrite it.

 Read the following introduction from Chynna Benton, a virtual assistant consultant.
 Now read it out aloud.
 Its heartfelt sincerity would be a perfect pitch to someone asking her in an elevator, “So, what do you do?”